-The Board has endorsed the Investment Manager's Responsible Investment Policy, which seeks to ensure that the Investment Manager's management of SSIT's investments takes account of environmental, social, governance and ethical factors, where appropriate.
-The Investment Manager actively engages with portfolio companies on ESG factors and often has a participation role at board level with such companies, helping to guide their governance policies.
+The Board has endorsed the Investment Manager's Responsible Investment Policy, which seeks to ensure Modern slavery that the Investment Manager's management of SSIT's The Company does not provide goods or services in investments takes account of environmental, social, the normal course of business and, as an investment governance and ethical factors, where appropriate.
+The company, does not have customers.
+Consequently, the Investment Manager actively engages with portfolio Directors do not consider that the Company is required to companies on ESG factors and often has a participation make a statement under the Modern Slavery Act 2015 in role at board level with such companies, helping to guide relation to slavery or human trafficking. their governance policies.
 Details of the Responsible Investment Policy are included on pages 62 to 67.